 Cut-off values are provided in the attached Tables 201-A and 201-B, based on the levels established by the Centers for Disease Control and Prevention (CDC).
-Adjustments for smoking and/or altitude are optional for State agencies.
-In addition, Table 201-C includes a table of rounded hematocrit values adapted from CDC for those WIC agencies that obtain hematocrits only in whole numeric values.
+Adjustments for smoking and/or altitude are optional for State agencies as long as the cut-off values used are those indicated on the CDC tables.
+Table 201-C includes a table of rounded hematocrit values adapted from CDC for those WIC agencies that obtain hematocrits only in whole numeric values.